Get a free, no obligation personal loan quote with rates as low as 9.99%

 Make A Larger Down Payment

-A higher down payment means you’ll need a lower loan amount.
-This reduces the risk for the lender as it lowers your LTV ratio.
+A higher down payment means you won’t have to take out such a big loan.
+This reduces the risk for the lender as it lowers your loan-to-value (LTV) ratio, which represents your loan amount relative to the value of your vehicle.
 And with less risk usually comes lower interest rates.
 Not only will you benefit from a lower APR, but you’ll have lower car payments to make with a smaller loan amount.

 For example, if you’re looking to purchase a $20,000 car with zero down payment, then your LTV ratio is 100%.
-However, if you provide a down payment of $5,000, your LTV ratio would drop down to 75%.
-Lenders would likely provide a lower rate if you put a higher down payment because the likelihood of you defaulting on the loan and the car value being less than what you owe is lower.
+However, if you provide a down payment of $5,000, your LTV ratio would drop to 75%.
+Lenders would likely provide a lower rate if you put a higher down payment because this can reduce the likelihood of loan default.

 Add A Cosigner